The Forest Industry in Halland

-Halland consist of 313 000 hectar of forest land.
+Halland consists of 313 000 hectare (773 500 acres) of forest land.
 The forest- and wood industry account for three percent of the total employment within the region.
 There is also a strong tourism and organized outdoor life connected to the Halland forest.

 Halland has a world-class forest industry with the potential to create and take advantage of innovations to strengthen the development of a carbon-neutral economy and sustainable resource management.